subhashishansda4/Bio-Informatics/README.md

 ### Principal Component Analysis
 Simplifying the complexity of our high-dimensional data while retaining trends and patterns using PCA \
-Used only 40 features for machine learning models since it describes 80% of our data \
+Used only 40 features for machine learning models since it describes 80% of variance \
 ![PCA](https://github.com/subhashishansda4/Bio-Informatics/blob/main/assets/plots/PCA.jpg)

 ## Model Building